jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 # Acknowledgements

 Job Snijders suggested accessing the BGPSec Router Certificate registration data as well through this RDAP extension.
-Ties de Kock and Mark Kosters also provided valuable feedback for this document.
+Ties de Kock and Mark Kosters provided valuable feedback for this document.

 {backmatter}